 The vacuum bag in space could be a reminder of the importance of perspective.
 Close up, even the tiniest speck of dirt is a scientific marvel, forged in the heart of a star, while from another angle, our whole planet and everything on it is insignificant on a cosmic scale.
 And what is the point of comedy, if not to make you question your perspective?

 Whether you're an artist hoping to explore the philosophical and artistic implications of space, or a marketing company looking for an attention-grabbing promotional activity, we can help.
-Set out your vision in an email to email@example.com and we'll be in touch as soon as possible to talk about how we can make it happen!
+Get in touch and find out how we can realise your vision.